What work experience do you consider to be the most useful as it relates to supporting the needs of LCI’s clients?

 What part of the PR/communications pie do you enjoy the most?

 Aside from being a natural storyteller and results-oriented when it comes to securing media placements, I enjoy engaging with clients and fully immersing myself in their business.
-I like understanding the ‘big picture,’ playing up an organization’s corporate responsibility programs and telling unique employee stories.
+I like understanding the ‘big picture,’ playing up an organization’s corporate social responsibility programs and their unique success stories.

 What are you most passionate about as it relates to communications?